-The UCC28C5x-Q1 oscillator design incorporates a trimmed discharge current to accurately program maximum duty cycle and operating frequency.
-In its basic operation, a timing capacitor ( $C{CT}$ ) is charged by a current source, formed by the timing resistor ( $R{RT}$ ) connected to the device's reference voltage (VREF).
-The oscillator design incorporates comparators to monitor the amplitude of the timing capacitor's voltage.
-The exponentially shaped waveform charges up to a specific amplitude representing the oscillator's upper threshold of 2.5 V. Once reached, an internal current sink to ground is turned on and the capacitor begins discharging.
-This discharge continues until the oscillator's lower threshold has reached 0.7 V at which point the current sink is turned off.
+The oscillator design for the UCCx8C5x controllers incorporates a trimmed discharge current to accurately program maximum duty cycle and operating frequency.
+In its basic operation, a timing capacitor (C{CT}) is charged by a current source, formed by the timing resistor (R{RT}) connected to the device reference voltage (VREF).
+The oscillator design incorporates comparators to monitor the amplitude of the timing capacitor voltage.
+The exponentially shaped waveform charges up to a specific amplitude representing the oscillator upper threshold of 3 V. After the controller reaches this level, an internal current sink to ground turns on and the capacitor begins to discharge.
+This discharge continues until the oscillator lower threshold has reached 0.7 V at which point the current sink is turned off.
 Next, the timing capacitor starts charging again and a new switching cycle begins.